bekk/bekk-christmas/post/java/dependency-injection-what-is-it-and-how-does-it-work.md

 Service service = new Service(dao);
 Controller controller = new Controller(service);
 ```
 In small and simple applications this may be acceptable, as introducing a DI-framework also introduces complexity.
-But we're interested in how DI-frameworks work, so lets continue by looking an example using the fictional library `DIY`;
+But as the application grows this `Config` class may become rather large and hard to maintain.
+And we're interested in how DI-frameworks work, so lets continue by looking an example using the fictional library `DIY`;
 ```java
 // Config.java
 Controller controller = DIY.get(Controller.class);
 ```

-"WOW", "MAGIC", "SUCH CODE"
+It should be noted that this is not the full story, and we'll take a look at what changes were made in order for `DIY` to understand how the classes should be wired together.

+## So, how does it work?

+At its most basic you can think of `DIY` as a glorified `Map`, often referred to as the IoC Container.
+Populating the map can be achieved in several ways, but we'll focus on an annotation-based approach, e.g using `@Bean`, `@Component` and `@Inject`.
+`@Bean` and `@Component` would be equivalent to `map.put`, whereas `@Inject` is equivalent to `map.get`.